We both buy and sell antiques & collectibles. A large percentage of our business is related to

 are "featured", reserved, or auctions utilizing the other

 fee-based bells and whistles eBay offers.
-That % can become
+Also sellers are now

-very high when your low value piece bombs and you used those bells
+a very high % of the total when your low value piece bombs and you used

 $9.95 as a real auction.
 In general our results are positive